The 2020 Black Thought Series is generously sponsored by the New Hampshire Charitable Foundation.

 February 8, 2021

-A virtual screening and discussion produced in partnership with NH PBS and the Black Heritage Trail of NH, of the PBS documentary, THE BLACK CHURCH: THIS IS OUR STORY, THIS IS OUR SONG.
+A virtual screening and discussion with Dartmouth Professor Vaughn Booker and Dr. Tricia Peone, produced in partnership with NH PBS, of the PBS documentary, THE BLACK CHURCH: THIS IS OUR STORY, THIS IS OUR SONG.
 Watch the recorded program here.

 Wednesday, November 18 at 6 pm